 After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

-You can land in the Outpost Ruins, which are east of the Great Plateau Tower.
-Explore the ruins to find a chest in one of the buildings.
+The Outpost Ruins are just east of the Great Plateau Tower.
+If you explore the ruins, you can find a chest in one of the buildings.
 It contains a Traveler's Bow.

 East Post Ruins

-From there, go east to the East Post Ruins.
-There may be Moblins here, which are tougher than Bokoblins, so be careful.
+From there, go east to the East Post Ruins, and be careful of the Moblins and Bokoblins there.

 Bosh Kala Shrine: The Wind Guides You